Who is it for?

 What do we do?

-There is a specialist team based within the school including, Qualified Teachers of the Vision Impaired (QTVI), a Curriculum Resource officer and Specialist Support Assistants for children and young people with vision impairment (VISSA).
+There is a specialist team based within the school including, qualified teachers of children and young people with vision impairment (QTVI), a curriculum resource officer, specialist practitioner and VI specialist support assistants for children and young people with vision impairment (VISSA).
 They are trained in a range of skills including braille, specialist technology, tactile learning as well being able to use specialist equipment to modify resources so that all learners can access the curriculum.

 How does it work?